legendcodermartino1245/ldac-optimization-guide/README.md

 > Opening Music Center **after a profile has been set by another app** will immediately trigger a renegotiation to the **currently selected LDAC mode inside the app**, overriding any prior configuration—even if BCC or UAPP had previously succeeded.

+## Samsung Codec Behavior
+Aac override is also always active right if LDac isn't enabled